echeran/smile-of-murugan/webbook/chapter02.md

 unique only for it; not confined to any particular region or bound by any particular linguistic unit or social community.
-Examples of such features (seen, naturally, in a somewhat "collapsed" form) are, e.g., high degree of conceptualization and categorizing science against low degree of factgathering and hypotheses-testing; the conception of time as circular rather than linear, etc. etc. In the field of literature, its function and appreciation, such features are, to quote a few instances: higher regard for oral than for
+Examples of such features (seen, naturally, in a somewhat "collapsed" form) are, e.g., high degree of conceptualization and categorizing science against low degree of fact-gathering and hypotheses-testing; the conception of time as circular rather than linear, etc. etc. In the field of literature, its function and appreciation, such features are, to quote a few instances: higher regard for oral than for